JuliaPhysics/ThinFilmsTools.jl/README.md

 `ThinFilmsTools.jl` is compatible with Julia version 1.1 or later.

-## `ThinFilmsTools.jl`

-The package includes two main modules for the calculation of parameters of thin films: [`TMMO1DIsotropic.jl`](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/TMMO1DIsotropic.jl) (replacing `TMMOptics.jl`) for the simulation of optical properties of thin films, and [`ThreeOmegaMethod.jl`](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/ThreeOmegaMethod.jl) to model the thermal properties of thin films based on the 3ω method.
+So far, the package includes two main modules for the calculation of parameters of thin films: [`TMMO1DIsotropic.jl`](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/TMMO1DIsotropic.jl) (replacing `TMMOptics.jl`) for the simulation of optical properties of thin films, and [`ThreeOmegaMethod.jl`](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/ThreeOmegaMethod.jl) to model the thermal properties of thin films based on the 3ω method.

 The package also contains a number of indices of refraction for different materials in a database [`RefractiveIndicesDB.jl`](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/RefractiveIndicesDB.jl) ready to use.